cnicho35/qualisys_cpp_sdk/LabVIEW_Library_QTM/README.md

 To execute this VI on a cRIO, you need to have the compiled cpp library in a specific location on the cRIO storage.

+Make sure the cRIO can access the internet!

 ```
 opkg update